COVID-19 pandemic in Lebanon: May 2020

-On 5 May, the national lockdown was extended by the government for an additional 2 weeks until 24 May.
-The total number of cases was 741, with 25 deaths as of 5 May.
+On 5 May, the national lockdown was extended by the government for an additional two weeks until 24 May.
+The total number of cases was 741, with 25 deaths.

 On 7 May, 25 Lebanese citizens who boarded an inbound flight from Nigeria tested positive.

 On 13 May, a full lockdown went into effect until 18 May due to a large increase in positive cases.
 Over 100 new cases in the previous 4 days were announced, bring the total number of infected to 870, with 26 deaths.

 On 21 May, Lebanon's Health Ministry reported 63 new cases of the coronavirus, the largest single-day increase since the outbreak of the pandemic.
 Many of the new cases were the result of Lebanese expatriates returning home, Information Minister Manal Abdel Samad said.

 August 2020

+At the morning of 3 August, the head of the Rafik Hariri University Hospital, which served as the main COVID-19 medical facility in Lebanon, warned that it was approaching full capacity.

+On 4 August, Beirut's explosion overwhelmed the capital's health services with thousands of wounded.
+Following the explosion, three of Beirut's major hospitals were totally incapacitated, and three others were partially damaged.
+The explosion killed 218 people and injured 7,000.

-On 6 August, a record 255 new cases were reported by the National News Agency in Lebanon along with two deaths.
+On 6 August, 2 new deaths and a record 255 new cases were reported by the National News Agency in Lebanon.

-On 11 August, Lebanon announced a record daily number of over 300 COVID-19 infections and seven deaths.
+On 11 August, Lebanon announced a record daily number of over 300 COVID-19 infections and 7 deaths.

-Following a surge in infections, on 18 August 2020, Lebanon ordered a two-week lockdown.
+On 18 August 2020, following a surge in infections, Lebanon ordered a two-week lockdown.

 September 2020

-Coronavirus cases increased after an enormous explosion in Beirut on August 4 that killed over 200 people and flooded the capital's hospitals with the wounded.
 On 27 September 2020, Gebran Bassil's party said he was infected with a "mild" case of COVID-19 as cases continued to surge throughout Lebanon.
 In addition, two major prisons in Lebanon, Roumieh Prison and Zahle Prison, witnessed large outbreaks in the last weeks of September, with 377 and 238 confirmed cases respectively.
 This caused outrage among the prisoners, as they called for the appropriate measures to be taken.